OpenBlatam/TruthGPT-chatGPT/TruthGPT-TrueGPT2/pyAI-(ChatDiary)/trueGPT/Davinci-Engine/Desing rationale/README.md

 ### Description

 The encoder and decoder are implemented as classes with their own forward methods that perform the necessary computations.
 The encoder takes an input tensor and returns the final hidden state of the RNN cell.
 The decoder takes a hidden state and generates a sequence of outputs, one token at a time.

+There is analog of the cell in OSS with hardware in AI ?